g-milligan/gulp-templates/README.md

 # New gulp project Setup

 - Run "gulpinit" in your command line.
 From here, the shell script will tell you what you need to know and help you create the new project from the chosen template.

+# Project templates

+One webgl project scaffolding starter template, creatively named "webgl".

+More template folders for different types of projects could easily be added.
+They probably will.

+- webgl